"The fear of man bringeth a snare: but whoso putteth his trust in the LORD shall be safe."

 Josephus was in error in many places throughout his works, for example, in the compilation of his works, his preface states that, at the time he lived (1st century), the earth was at least 5,000 years old:

-"[T]hose who were sent to Alexandria as interpreters gave him only the books of the law, while there was a vast humber of other matters in our sacred books.
+"[T]hose who were sent to Alexandria as interpreters gave him only the books of the law, while there was a vast number of other matters in our sacred books.
 They indeed contain in them the history of five thousand years;"

 -Flavius Josephus, "The Works of Flavius Josephus," E. Morgan, 1841, p.
 23, [University of Virginia]